Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 In the most cases, the user might have already a given gene or a bundle of genes of interest in mind.
 Hence, the **gene search** section allows to highlight one or more genes by either using a text search, where single gene IDs can be added in a comma-separated fashion or by uploading a text file containing gene IDs separated by line breaks.
 The highlighting can also be turned off by clicking the button again.

 Example text files for known reguatory bundles of genes in *Streptomyces coelicolor* are [provided](../static/test_data/genelist_Streptomyces_coelicolor).
-The gene lists are based on https://www.nature.com/articles/s41598-020-65087-w.
+The gene lists are based on [a recent study in Streptomyces coelicolor]https://www.nature.com/articles/s41598-020-65087-w.

 Once a given trend or pattern of interest was found by filtering and hovering the data, a click on the corresponding node or link will adds the genes corresponding to the clicked element to the **current selection table**.
 If the non-intersecting genes are studied, diagrams can be directly clicked to add the respective genes to the current selection table.